romm/formz/Documentation/05-UsersManual/TypoScript/Root.rst

         The default value is :php:`TYPO3\CMS\Core\Cache\Backend\FileBackend`.

-        You may change this value to follow your needs: it must be a valid backend cache type (see https://docs.typo3.org/typo3cms/CoreApiReference/CachingFramework/FrontendsBackends/Index.html#cache-backends).
+        You may change this value to suit your needs: it must be a valid backend cache type (see https://docs.typo3.org/typo3cms/CoreApiReference/CachingFramework/FrontendsBackends/Index.html#cache-backends).

 .. _settingsDefaultFormSettings: